A fat teenage boy

 Addressing this crisis requires a multifaceted approach:

-- Policy Implementation: Governments must prioritize and enforce policies that promote healthy lifestyles, such as regulating food marketing and ensuring access to nutritious foods.
+• Policy Implementation: In fact, governments must prioritize and enforce policies that promote healthy lifestyles.

 Conclusion